JulianBristol/portfolio2024/README.md

 [Any Additional Framework/Library]: [Brief description if applicable]

 ## 🎨 Design Philosophy
-I believe in creating designs that not only look visually appealing but also provide a seamless and intuitive user experience.
-From concept to code, every detail matters.
+I believe in creating designs that not only look visually appealing but also provide a seamless and intuitive user experience for all users.
+From concept to code, every detail matters which is why the bulk of this project was spent hashing out the design.
+This project was designed by me using mobile first development features, user experience testing (a.k.a asking friends to judge it and listening to their feedback), responsive design, accessibility-first design choices, and many more features

 ## 🛠️ Features
 - **Responsive Design:** Ensuring a great user experience on all devices.